My Game Shows, Q-S

 • Episodes 1-6, 8-9, 11-13 and 15 [all OC]

-SWAPS-Scott St. John: One episode from 1995 [OB/72.7]
+SWAPS-Scott St. John: The 1995 premiere episode [OB/D115.1]

-SWEETHEARTS-Charles Nelson Reilly: Two episodes from 1988 [both OC]:
+SWEETHEARTS-Charles Nelson Reilly: Three episodes from 1988:

-• Panel is Dee Wallace Stone, Stuart Damon, and Anne-Marie Johnson
+• Panel is Dee Wallace Stone, Stuart Damon, and Anne-Marie Johnson [OC]

 Where to now?